 (c) Term.
-Board Members shall serve for two-year staggered terms such that two Board Members are elected in one year and three Board Members are elected in the subsequent year.
+Board Members shall serve for three-year staggered terms such that one or two Board Members are elected each year.
 Board Members shall not serve more than six consecutive years, except that time served by a Board Member appointed to fill a vacancy shall not be counted.

 Section 3.
 Nomination and Election.

 (a) Slate Selection Commission.
 There shall be a Slate Selection Commission (“SSC”) which shall publish a call for candidates, recruit, and prepare a slate of qualified candidates for open Board Member positions in accordance with NCBTMB policies.
 An SSC member may not be slated for an open Board position.